xsscx/srd/README.md

-# Welcome to Hoyt's SRD Repo for the Apple Security Research Device
+# Welcome to Hoyt's SRD Repo for the Apple Security Research Device with Example SRD Cryptex DMG

-A resource for IPSW & Cryptex Installations, Build Info, Issue Tracker with Summary & Workaround for the iPhone 11 & 12 SRD Models.
+- Resources for IPSW & Cryptex Installations, Build Info, Issue Tracker with Summary & Workarounds for the iPhone 11 & 12 SRD Models
+- Pre-built DMG's for the Apple Secuyrity Research Device containing frida, debugserver and sample PoC's for Regression Analysis

 THU 20 JAN 2022
 ----